KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_members/msSeo.md

 name: Minseok Seo #Include "Ph.D."" if applicable
 kr_name: 서민석 #Your name in Korean, if applicable
 timeline_name: Minseok #If you would like your name to appear differently on the Lab timeline, fill out this line.
+sortdate: [2023-03-01] # for sorting
+positions:
+  - name: "Master Student" #Enter your position in the lab
     startdate: [2023-03-01] #Enter your start date
     enddate: [2025-06-31] # Leave this blank until you leave the lab
 image: /static/img/members/msSeo.jpg #365 x 365 pixels, 72 dpi
 altimage: /static/img/members/msSeo.jpg #365 x 365 pixels, 72 dpi
-position: Master Student #What is your job title in the Fraser lab?
 subsequent: Part Time Researcher #Leave this blank until you leave the lab
 pronouns: he/him/his
 email: seominseok@gm.gist.ac.kr #Enter your preferred public e-mail address